abarker/typped/doc/sphinx_docs/other_possible_generalizations.rst

 next token (which is compared to the subexpression precedence).
 So we need to find the precedence of the `peek(1)` token.
 Precedence can vary according to which tail handler (construct) *would be* dispatched, so we need to determine that.
-But which constuct "wins" the dispatching can vary according to the conditions at the time when that peek token itself is processed.
+But which construct "wins" the dispatching can vary according to the conditions at the time when that peek token itself is processed.

 There are ways to get a reasonable version of this, subject to some